 Our own survey of our students was last carried out at the beginning of 2013 and gives a more rounded view of the school by asking open questions along side the tick-box options offered by Ofsted.
 This allows students the freedom to tell us what is most important to them.
 The results of our survey can be found on our Surveys page.

-The latest survey window will be from the 9th of September to the 21st of October 2013 during which time Sands students will be able to complete an on-line questionnaire.
+The survey window is from September to October, during which time Sands students are be able to complete an on-line questionnaire.
 You can see a copy of the questionnaire and their covering letter and students can complete the survey by following this link.
-The school will make sure that any students who may have difficulty accessing and completing the online survey can ask for support from staff.
+The school makes sure that any students who may have difficulty accessing and completing the online survey can ask for support from staff.